 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend and congratulate Jennifer Leigh Adcock of Hattiesburg, Mississippi, upon being named Mississippi's Junior Miss for 1998.

-BE IT FURTHER RESOLVED, That this resolution be forwarded to the appropriate child safety advocacy groups in Mississippi and the State Board of Education and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this Resolution be presented to Jennifer and that copies be made available to members of the Capitol Press Corps.